openhab/openhab-addons/bundles/org.openhab.binding.pihole/README.md

-# PiHole Binding
+# Pi-hole Binding

-The PiHole Binding is a bridge between OpenHAB and PiHole, enabling users to integrate PiHole statistics and controls into their home automation setup.
-PiHole is a DNS-based ad blocker that can run on a variety of platforms, including Raspberry Pi.
+The Pi-hole Binding is a bridge between OpenHAB and Pi-hole, enabling users to integrate Pi-hole statistics and controls into their home automation setup.
+Pi-hole is a DNS-based ad blocker that can run on a variety of platforms, including Raspberry Pi.

-PiHole is a powerful network-level advertisement and internet tracker blocking application.
+Pi-hole is a powerful network-level advertisement and internet tracker blocking application.
 By intercepting DNS requests, it can prevent unwanted content from being displayed on devices connected to your network.
-The PiHole Binding allows you to monitor PiHole statistics and control its functionality directly from your OpenHAB setup.
+The Pi-hole Binding allows you to monitor Pi-hole statistics and control its functionality directly from your OpenHAB setup.

 ### Features

 - Real-time Statistics: Monitor key metrics such as the number of domains being blocked, DNS queries made today, ads blocked today, and more.
-- Control: Enable or disable PiHole's blocking functionality, configure blocking options, and adjust privacy settings directly from OpenHAB.
+- Control: Enable or disable Pi-hole's blocking functionality, configure blocking options, and adjust privacy settings directly from OpenHAB.
-- Integration: Seamlessly integrate PiHole data and controls with other OpenHAB items and rules to create advanced automation scenarios.
+- Integration: Seamlessly integrate Pi-hole data and controls with other OpenHAB items and rules to create advanced automation scenarios.

 ## Supported Things

-- `server`: PiHole server
+- `server`: Pi-hole server

 ## Thing Configuration